kozec/sc-controller/docs/actions.md

 Axis should be Rels.REL_WHEEL or Rels.REL_HWHEEL.

+#### area(x1, y1, x2, y2)
+Creates 1:1 mapping between finger position on pad and mouse position in specified screen area.
+Coordinates are in pixels with (0,0) on top,left corner.
+Negative number can be used to count from other side of screen.

+#### relarea(x1, y1, x2, y2)
+Creates 1:1 mapping between finger position on pad and mouse position in specified screen area.
+Coordinates are fractions of screen width and height, (0,0) is top,left and (1,1) bottom,right corner of screen.
+Negative number can be used to count from other side of screen.

 #### gyro(axis1 [, axis2 [, axis3]])
 Maps *changes* in gyroscope pitch, yaw and roll movement into movements of gamepad stick.
 Can be used to map gyroscope to camera when camera can be controlled only with analog stick.